 IMAGE: Cork Wall, Factor e Farm (E1), 2014, photography (film still)

 Fahamu Pecou is a visual artist and scholar whose works combine observations on hip-hop, fine art and popular culture.
 Pecou’s paintings, performance art, and academic work addresses concerns around contemporary representations of Black masculinity and how these images impact both the reading and performance of Black masculinity.

 Currently a Ph.D. student in Emory University's Institute of Liberal Arts (ILA), Pecou maintains an active exhibition schedule as well as public lectures and speaking engagements at colleges and museums nationwide.

 His work is featured in noted private and public national and international collections including; Smithsonian National Museum of African American Art and Culture, Societe Generale (Paris), Nasher Museum at Duke University, The High Museum of Art, Paul R. Jones Collection, Clark Atlanta University Art Collection and Museum of Contemporary Art Georgia.

-Click here for ARTS ATL article, September 7, 2016
+Click here for ARTS ATL article, by Gavin Godfrey, September 7, 2016

 IMAGE: breathe, 2015